dnlsngr/ReactObjectStore/README.md

 Use this function to retrieve data for an object from the server and overwrite the current object stored in the Object Store, if it exists.
 This is useful when your application triggers a server-side process that updates data objects without returning the updated representations to your React component.

-For example, a book store might provide a button to check competitors' prices, and cache them on the book object.
-The server would go examine competitors sites, save the results to the database, and then return to the client.
+For example, a book store might provide a button to check competitors' prices, and cache them on the book object in the database.
+The server would go examine competitors sites, save the results, and then return to the client.

 ```
 var BookView = React.createClass({